-“We were like one of the penguins standing huddled against the cold trying to push its way toward the middle where it’s warmer and safer,” says Mr. Vermeesch, the company’s plant manager.
+“We were like one of the penguins standing huddled against the cold trying to push its way toward the middle where it’s warmer and safer,” says Mr. Vermeesch, the company’s now-former plant manager.
 “Today, we are the one near the front of the pack, wearing moon boots, a parka and a fuzzy hat.”

-Dan Vermeesch, plant manager, Micron Manufacturing
+Dan Vermeesch, former plant manager at Micron Manufacturing

 Translation: Micron Manufacturing used to be indistinguishable from other companies in the industry, but no more.
 The shop now has no shortage of skilled labor because it’s a company people want to work for.
 In fact, Micron’s management team now shares its continuous improvement insight with the industry by offering to teach other companies what it has learned.